btxviny/Face-Verification-App/README.md

      ```bash
      python get_embeddings.py --images_path ./path_to images_folder --save_path ./path_to_resulting_embedding_file
      ```
-- Use the format 'FirstName_LastName.py'
+- Use the format 'FirstName_LastName.npy'
 ## 2. Place the embedding inside the 'embeddings' folder.

 ## 3. I provide the inference_mtcnn.ipynb notebook for inference.